 "Oh, and see that picture, there?"
 Joe, an attorney specializing in estate planning with Corum Mabie Cook Prodan Angell & Secrest in Brattleboro, points to one of four framed photos in a corner of his light, simple office.
 Behind him, a pert white lamb looks from his desktop computer screen.

 "That was one of the times I was in Iowa, a ride sponsored by the Des Moines Register, which started it almost 40 years ago.
 There were a couple of reporters who decided to bike across the state and they asked, ‘Anyone want to join us?’
 More and more did each year, and now there are 12,000 official entrants, around 20,000 total doing the ride, about 70 miles a day.
-Now, can you imagine the economic impact on all those small towns?
-What you really come away with, though, is a sense of the genuineness of the people."

 He leans over and rummages through a sturdy, rectangular pack that he affectionately calls his "man-purse."
 In the snapshot he pulls out, he’s wearing a green tie-dyed shirt, bike shorts and helmet, standing next to Lance Armstrong.